Curate Terms and Conditions

 ii.
 Termination for Cause.
 Your rights under this Agreement will terminate automatically if You fail to comply with any term(s) of this Agreement or if You use the Application or Third Party Applications for any illegal conduct.
 Curate reserves the right to terminate this Agreement or suspend your account at any time in case of unauthorized, or suspected unauthorized use of the Application or Third Party Applications whether in contravention of this Agreement or otherwise.

 iii.
 Effect of Termination.
 Upon the effective date of the termination, all legal rights and licenses granted to You hereunder shall terminate immediately and You shall cease all use of the Application and Third Party Applications and destroy all copies of the Application and Third Party Applications.
 Except as expressly granted herein, You shall not be entitled to any refund on any portion of any fees or other charges paid in connection with this Agreement.
 You shall continue to be responsible for any payments owed until such termination is effective (See Termination for Convenience).
 If Curate terminates this Agreement or suspends your account for any reason set out in this section, Curate shall have no liability or responsibility to you, and Curate will not refund any amounts that You previously paid.
-Upon termination of this Agreement, Curate may, it its sole discretion delete any of Your User Content.
+Upon termination, your data is subject to deletion.

 a.
 Third-Party Websites.
 Curate may provide links to Internet sites maintained by others (“Third Party Sites”).
 Curate has not reviewed all of the Third Party Sites linked to the Application and is not responsible for the content of, or any products and services offered on, such Third Party Sites.

 b.
 Other Users.
 You are solely responsible for any and all of your own User Content.
 Because we do not control User Content, You acknowledge and agree Curate is not responsible for any User Content, whether provided by You or by others.
 Curate makes no guarantees regarding the accuracy, currency, suitability, or quality of any User Content.
 Your interactions with other Application users are solely between You and such users.
 You agree Curate will not be responsible for any loss or damage incurred as the result of any such interactions.
-If there is a dispute between You and any Application user, Curate is under no obligation to become involved.
+Disputes between Vendors and Clients must be reported to Curate within 30 days via support@curate.co.
+Curate remains neutral but may facilitate communication.
+Users are encouraged to resolve disputes directly per their agreements.

 a.
 Data Privacy for PII.
 Without limiting any prohibitions or obligations regarding the treatment of Personal Information, at all times during and after the Term of this Agreement, Curate shall use, handle, collect, maintain, and safeguard all Personal Information in accordance with the Privacy Policy and consistent with the requirements articulated in this Agreement, United States federal, provincial, and state privacy laws, regulations and rules (collectively, “Privacy Rules”) which may be in effect during the Term of this Agreement as it concerns the subject matter of this Agreement.
 Curate further acknowledges it alone is responsible for understanding and complying with its obligations under the Privacy Rules.
 If the PII includes any credit card or bank card information, Curate shall be responsible for complying with all applicable information security practices promulgated by the applicable federal, provincial, state, and municipal laws, regulations, and statutes pertaining to the acquisition, handling, and disposition of all such credit card information, and also by industry associations, including, but not limited to, the applicable standards of the Payment Card Industry Data Security Standard.